The Crash (2017 film)

 The Crash is an American thriller film, written and directed by Aram Rappaport and produced by Aaron Becker, Isaac La Mell, Kristi Gescheidler, Atit Shah, Hilary Shor, and Peter Shuldiner.
 The film stars Minnie Driver, Frank Grillo, Dianna Agron, AnnaSophia Robb, Maggie Q, Mary McCormack, Ed Westwick, Christopher McDonald, and John Leguizamo.

-The film had a direct-to-VOD and limited release on January 13, 2017 in North America.
+The film had a direct-to-VOD and limited release on January 13, 2017, in North America.

 Plot

-In the not-so-distant future, a team of white-collar criminals is enlisted by the federal government of the United States to thwart a cyberattack that threatens to bankrupt the United States of America.
+In the not-so-distant future, a team of white-collar criminals are enlisted by the federal government of the United States to thwart a cyberattack that threatens to bankrupt the United States.